ThibaultAlexandre/ThibaultAlexandre/README.md

 ### Hi there 👋

-I am a PhD student in mathematics at Sorbonne Université.
+I am a Quant at G-Research with a PhD in mathematics from Sorbonne Université.
 You can check my website https://sites.google.com/view/thibaultalexandre-en.